 Teach one-to-one correspondence between the senses and their uses with this Kindergarten worksheet.
 Kids are expected to map pictures-to-pictures to identify the sense involved.

 Identify the object and ponder on which sense is used to experience it.
 Connect the picture to the sense, in this matching worksheet for grade 1.

 Looking for a variant or do you want to raise the level?
 Then utilize this five senses matching pdf worksheet for grade 2.
 Read the sentences carefully and contemplate on the sense used and match them.

 Choose an action word related to the senses from the word bank, that serves best in experiencing the objects in the picture; in this engaging five senses worksheet.
 Recommended for grade 1 children.

-Read each sentence and complete it with a suitable word from the word box, utilizing this my five sense worksheet.
+Read each sentence and complete it with a suitable word from the word box, utilizing this 2nd grade my five sense worksheet.
 Recapitulate and comprehend the significance of each sense in the process.